-- 1.1.1 This MOU officially approves DOT&PF's application to participate in the Program and is the written agreement required by 23 U.S.C.
-327(a)(2)(A) and (c) under which the USDOT Secretary may assign, and DOT&PF may assume, the responsibilities of the USDOT Secretary for Federal environmental laws with respect to one or more highway projects within the State of Alaska. - 1.1.2 FHWA's decision to execute this MOU is based upon the information, representations, and commitments contained in DOT&PF's May 31, 2016, application.
-As such, this MOU incorporates the application.
-To the extent there is any conflict between this MOU and the application, this MOU shall control. - 1.1.3 This MOU shall be effective 5 days after signature of the final MOU (Effective Date). - 1.1.4 On the Effective Date, the MOU between DOT&PF and FHWA dated September 18, 2015, concerning the State Assumption of Responsibility for Categorical Exclusions under 23 U.S.C.
-326 will terminate, and be supplanted by this MOU.
-The Programmatic Agreements between DOT&PF and FHWA dated April 13, 2012, concerning the processing of categorical exclusions [PCE Agreements pursuant to 23 CFR 771.117(g)] will be suspended for the duration of the MOU.
-The PCE Agreements may be reinstated after the termination of this MOU if FHWA determines that the PCE Agreements continue to be valid pursuant to applicable statutory and regulatory authorities in effect at the time of MOU termination. - 1.1.5 Pursuant to 23 U.S.C.
+- 1.1.1 This MOU officially approves DOT&PF's application to renew participation in the Program and is the written agreement required by 23 U.S.C.
+327(a)(2)(A) and (c) under which the USDOT Secretary may assign, and DOT&PF may assume, the responsibilities of the USDOT Secretary for Federal environmental laws with respect to one or more highway projects within the State of Alaska. - 1.1 .2 FHWA's decision to execute this MOU is based upon the information, representations, and commitments contained in DOT&PF's May 11, 2022 application (Renewal Package), audit reports, and the State's overall performance in the program since November 13, 2017.
+As such, this MOU incorporates the Renewal Package.
+However, this MOU shall control to the extent there is any conflict between this MOU and the Renewal Package. - 1.1.3 This MOU shall be effective upon final execution by both parties (Effective Date). - 1.1.4 Pursuant to 23 U.S.C.
 327(c)(3)(B) and 327(c)(3)(C), and subpart 4.3 of this MOU, third parties may challenge DOT&PF's action in carrying out environmental review responsibilities assigned under this MOU.
 Otherwise, this MOU is not intended to, and does not, create any new right or benefit, substantive or procedural, enforceable at law or in equity by any third party against the State of Alaska, its departments, agencies, or entities, its officers, employees, or agents.
 This MOU is not intended to, and does not, create any new right or benefit, substantive or procedural, enforceable at law or in equity by any third party against the United States, its departments, agencies, or entities, its officers, employees, or agents.